mcabbott/AxisKeys.jl/README.md

 Indexing still works directly on the underlying array, and keyword indexing (of a nested pair) works exactly as for a `NamedDimsArray`.
-But in addition, it is possible to pick out elements based on the keys, which for clarity we will call lookup.
+But in addition, it is possible to pick out elements based on the keys, which for clarity I will call lookup.
 This is written with round brackets:

 | Dimension `d` | Indexing: `i ∈ axes(A,d)` | Lookup: `key ∈ axiskeys(A,d)` |
 |--------------------|---------------------|---------------------|